 And boy – to think that Carrie is seen as some ‘unique’ woman in today’s world??!!
 Which the scriptwriters remind us a few times through the film.
 To think this consumerist complainer with her closet full of shoes and chain-smoking past habits (which has obviously taken a toll on her skin) and someone who in the series had cheated on her grounded nice-guy boyfriend with the then married Mr.Big and had displayed shallowness on many occasions even back then is seen as some ‘role model’??!!
 The reason she is so popular is because unfortunately she is so ordinary and there are so many women like that who hoard excess, that to make them feel ‘special’ and justified for their consumerist overdose and self-centredness, this movie has been made.
 That’s what you get when you have a book written by a former party girl picked up for a TV series – although Candace Bushnell’s novel had some literary class and sassiness and it was a critique to this brand-worshipping man-chasing lifestyle as being ultimately hollow, not a glorification as the series turned it into.

 I am waiting for John Edwards’ mistress to write a new book to launch another tsunami in the name of ‘women’s sexual freedom.’
 You already have Gov. Spitzer’s former escort writing a sex column for the New York Post (not that she shouldn’t, or that they should be judged – it’s their life, but it’s funny sometimes the road to media notoriety that suddenly makes someone an ‘adviser’ in this country.
 Will that be filmed into a future series to ‘educate’ young women?
 Is it possible to get any more confused in the name of ‘sexual freedom’?)
-Harry Mount in the UK Telegraph has given a spot on review of why this movie is so popular amongst many women.
-Mediocrity of intellect and looks packaged as ‘special’ sells as it does not incite jealousy and therefore has more mass appeal.
+For once both film critics at the UK Telegraph & UK Guardian seemed to agree.
+That in a nutshell, this movie is so popular among many women because mediocrity in intellect and looks packaged as ‘special’ sells as it does not incite jealousy and therefore has more mass appeal.
 Period.

 So, husband gets a third degree at home for conversing with a bank president played by the beautiful Penelope Cruz and missus gets a giant diamond ring from husby for inciting his insecurity by smooching her ex and reporting it to him on a work morning with not one statement asking him how his work is going or if he is stressed out for the economy.
 Really, what kind of message are you sending women out there who are your fans precisely because they can identify their own shallowness, selfishness and materialism in you?
 To say that I found a lot of this sense of entitlement and self-centredness disgusting is an understatement.
 Sorry fans of the foursome – to me, that doesn’t come out as some woman’s ‘liberation’.
 That comes out as husband-abuse and narcissistic selfishness.